Some of the cons we talk about in that autosave article:

 The path autocompletion feature provides a list of files in your project to choose from when importing a module or linking a resource in HTML.

-Extensions
+Extensions for this

 These extensions add the path autocompletion feature to VSCode:

-Path IntelliSense (8.5M downloads): “Visual Studio Code Plugin that autocompletes filenames”.
+Path IntelliSense (12.5M+ downloads): “Visual Studio Code Plugin that autocompletes filenames”.

-Path Autocomplete (1.2M downloads): “Provides path completion for Visual Studio Code and VS Code for the web”.
+Path Autocomplete (1.7M+ downloads): “Provides path completion for Visual Studio Code and VS Code for the web”.

-5. Snippets for HTML and CSS
+3. Snippets for HTML and CSS

 These extensions help you save time by adding common HTML and CSS snippets using abbreviations you can easily recall.

-Extensions
+Extensions for this

 These extensions bring convenient HTML and/or CSS snippets to VSCode:

-HTML Snippets (8.7M downloads): “Full HTML tags including HTML5 snippets”.
+HTML Snippets (10.1M+ downloads): “Full HTML tags including HTML5 snippets”.

-HTML Boilerplate (1.9M downloads): “A basic HTML5 boilerplate snippet generator”.
+HTML Boilerplate (3.2M+ downloads): “A basic HTML5 boilerplate snippet generator”.

-CSS Snippets (105K downloads): “Shorthand snippets for CSS”.
+CSS Snippets (225K+ downloads): “Shorthand snippets for CSS”.

-When you start typing an Emmet abbreviation, a suggestion will pop up with auto-completion options.
-You’ll also see a preview of the expansion as you type in the VSCode’s suggestion documentation fly-out (if it is open).
+When you start typing an Emmet abbreviation, a suggestion will pop up with auto-completion options; You’ll also see a preview of the expansion as you type in the VSCode’s suggestion documentation fly-out (if it is open).

-6. Bracket pair colorization
+4. Bracket pair colorization

-Bracket pair coloring is a popular syntax highlighting feature that colors brackets differently based on their order.
 It makes it easier to identify scope and helps in writing expressions that involve many parentheses, such as single-statement function composition.

-Extensions
+Extensions for this

 Until VSCode had it built-in, these extensions helped enable the feature in the editor:

-Bracket Pair Colorizer 2 (5.4M downloads): “A customizable extension for colorizing matching brackets”.
+Bracket Pair Colorizer 2 (6.1M+ downloads): “A customizable extension for colorizing matching brackets”.
 It has now been deprecated.

 Rainbow Brackets: (1.9M downloads): “A rainbow brackets extension for VS Code”.

 After seeing the demand for bracket pair coloring and the performance issues involved in adding the feature as an extension, the VSCode team decided to integrate it into the editor.
-In this blog, they say that the native bracket pair coloring feature is more than 10,000 times faster than Bracket Pair Colorizer 2.

 Here’s the setting to enable/disable bracket pair colorization.